> Travel to Thailand > Northern Provinces > Chiang Mai > Chiang Mai: how to choose the right trek?

 5. The guide

-The guide will play an important role in the memories you bring back from this hike.
-Will your guide be the type to have a drink around a campfire and sing along (I did), or are you more interested in learning more about the ethnic group hosting you and the power relations within a tribe?
+The guide plays an important role in the memories you bring back from this hike.
+Will the latter be professional and serious, willing to share information about the ethnic group hosting you, and also know how to make you smile and relax?
 Your guide should be able to provide you with the experience and knowledge you are looking for.

 chiang mai guide - thailand